Generalized Quantum Geometric Tensor in a Non-Hermitian Exciton-Polariton System: Non-Hermitian Quantum Geometric Tensor in an Exciton-Polariton System

-Unlike the right-right QGT, where we can only obtain a simplified form at $\Delta=0$, the components of the bi-orthonormal non-Hermitian QGT in the exciton-polariton system take the following form for any $\Delta$:
+The components of the LR QGT in the exciton-polariton system with the Hamiltonian Eq.~(\ref{eq: polariton H}) take the following form:

-By comparing the results calculated from the eigenstates using Eq.~(\ref{eq: QNH}) with the results calculated from the pseudospins using Eq.~(\ref{eq: nh qgt}), we observe that the formalism presented in Section~\ref{sec: qgt s} works for the bi-orthonormal QGT as presented in see Fig.~\ref{fig: 3}.
+\red{To visualize these in momentum space, we plot them in Fig.~\ref{fig: 3} and compare with those derived from the} pseudospins using Eq.~(\ref{eq: nh qgt}).
+The plots clearly show that the formalism presented in Section~\ref{sec: qgt s} works well for the LR QGT.